 © Copyright Leeds-List 2026

-The menu is small but perfectly formed, changing seasonally.
-Starting with a few snacks is always a good idea, and you can’t go wrong with a crisp, warm baguette topped with house butter.
-The menu’s ever changing, but the caramelised onion tartlet with Otley pecorino caught our eye for starters, while the braised lamb pithivier with purple broccoli and salsa verde provided a flavour explosion.
-Top it off with a crème brûlée adorned with Yorkshire rhubarb and you’re winning.
+The menu is small but perfectly formed, changing with the seasons.
+Starting with a few snacks is always a good idea, and you can’t go wrong with a crisp, warm baguette served with house butter.
+On our visit, we tucked into a caramelised onion tartlet with Otley pecorino, followed by a beautifully flaky braised lamb pithivier with purple broccoli and salsa verde, before rounding things off with a Yorkshire rhubarb crème brûlée.

 Where?
 4-6 Town Street, Horsforth, Leeds, West Yorkshire, LS18 4RJ.